multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 # Google Cloud Contact Center as a Service

+## 2025-09-25

+### Announcement

+**Web SDK version 2 will be shut down on June 26, 2026**

+On June 26, 2025, we announced the launch of [Web SDK version 3](https://cloud.google.com/contact-center/ccai-platform/docs/release-notes#June_26_2025).
+Starting on **June 26, 2026**, the web SDK v2 will no longer function.
+Be sure to [update your website](https://cloud.google.com/contact-center/ccai-platform/docs/web-sdk-v3-upgrade) to use the web SDK v3 before that date to avoid breaking your integration with the web SDK.
+We are no longer adding new features to the web SDK v2.

+---
 ## 2025-09-04

 ### Announcement

 **Agent desktop is GA**

 Agent desktop is now [generally available (GA)](https://cloud.google.com/products?e=48754805&hl=en#product-launch-stages).
 Agent desktop is a customizable interface that provides agents quick access to the information and tools they need to handle customer sessions.
 The desktop layout includes the agent adapter as well as configurable panels that display information or tools.
 You can configure a distinct desktop layout for each session type: inbound calls, outbound calls, or chats.
-You can then can configure which desktop layout that an agent sees when they answer an inbound call, place an outbound call, or handle a chat.
+You can then configure which desktop layout that an agent sees when they answer an inbound call, place an outbound call, or handle a chat.
 You can also configure announcements to communicate updates, alerts, and other important information directly to agents.
 For more information, see [Agent desktop](https://cloud.google.com/contact-center/ccai-platform/docs/agent-desktop-overview).

 The agent desktop provides the following capabilities:

 * **Create desktop layouts**.
 With agent desktop, you can create customized desktop layouts for different use cases for your human agents.
 These include receiving inbound calls, placing outbound calls, and handling chat sessions.
-Your layouts can contain call adapters, chat adapters, and wide variety of panels for other capabilities such as live transcripts, knowledge assist, disposition codes, and session data feeds.
+Your layouts can contain call adapters, chat adapters, and a wide variety of panels for other capabilities such as live transcripts, knowledge assist, disposition codes, and session data feeds.
 You can also configure custom panels to use as widgets that you can drag into panels.
 For more information, see [Create desktop layouts](https://cloud.google.com/contact-center/ccai-platform/docs/agent-desktop-create-desktop-layouts).
 * **Configure custom panels**.
 A custom panel displays one or more URLs for external resources.
 These can be documentation, tools, or other resources.
 A custom panel appears as a widget in the desktop layout builder.
 Then, when you create desktop layouts, you can drag widgets into panels.
 For more information, see [Configure custom panels](https://cloud.google.com/contact-center/ccai-platform/docs/agent-desktop-configure-widgets).
 * **Use widgets**.
 Widgets are containers of specific functionality that you can drag into panels in the desktop layout builder.
-The desktop layout builder comes with a number of pre-defined widgets, such as **Session Data Feed**, **Dispostion Codes and Notes**, **Knowledge Assist**, and **Live Transcript**.
+The desktop layout builder comes with a number of pre-defined widgets, such as **Session Data Feed**, **Disposition Codes and Notes**, **Knowledge Assist**, and **Live Transcript**.
 * **Configure desktop layouts for agents**.
 You can configure which desktop layout that agents see when they answer an inbound call, place an outbound call, or handle a chat.
 You can configure this globally, at the queue level, and at the team level.
 Queue-level layout settings take priority over global settings.
 Team-level settings take priority over both queue-level settings and default settings.
 For more information, see [Configure desktop layouts for agents](https://cloud.google.com/contact-center/ccai-platform/docs/agent-desktop-set-desktop-layouts).
 * **Configure announcements**.
 With announcements, you can communicate updates, alerts, and other important information directly to agents.
 Announcements appear in the agent desktop as notification banners that persist until the agent dismisses them.
 Announcements also appear in the agent's announcement list.
 For more information, see [Configure announcements](https://cloud.google.com/contact-center/ccai-platform/docs/agent-desktop-configure-announcements).